About

 Group photo with 7 people standing, some wearing 350 T-Shirts

-We meet weekly on a Monday from 6-7 pm and we’d love for you to join us in whatever capacity you can!
+We meet weekly on a Monday at 6:30pm and we’d love for you to join us in whatever capacity you can!

 Once a month we have a meeting in which we invite new recruits to join to give them an introduction to 350 and answer any questions.